SBK Live: History

-SBK Live was a part of Real Radio 104.1FM, WTKS-FM for more than five years.
-The final show on 104.1 Real Radio was aired on December 7, 2012.
+SBK Live was a part of Real Radio 104.1FM, WTKS-FM for four years.
+Despite its overwhelming success, the show was canceled, broadcasting for the last time on December 7, 2012.

 Cast

-The show's cast members were:
+The show's cast members included:

 SBK

 Soul Brother Kevin started when morning talk show host Russ Rollins of The Monsters In The Morning put out a call that he needed a "Brother man from another land" to come and read part of a story for a bit in "an old time nignog voice".
-Kevin came in and originally objected to reading the script but then he eventually gave in.
+Kevin came in and originally objected to reading the script, but then he eventually gave in.
 As an avid listener he soon enrolled in the internship program and began working with The Monsters, then in middays.
-He was soon hired by sister station 105.5 "The Beat" which was in Ft.
+SBK left Real Radio 104.1 in 2014, after eight years with the station.
+He was soon hired by sister station 105.5 "The Beat", which was in Ft.
 Myers, where he was number one in evenings for two years straight.